Frederuna

-Frederuna (or Frederonne, Fridarun; Frédérune or Frérone; 887–917) was the queen consort of France by marriage to King Charles III of France.
+Frederuna, Frederonne, or Fridarun (Frédérune or Frérone; 887–917) was the queen consort of France by marriage to its king, Charles III the Simple.

-She was born in Goslar, Hanover to Dietrich Theodorich von Ringelheim, Duke of Saxony and his wife Gisela of Lotharingia.
+She was born in Goslar, Hanover, to Dietrich of Ringelheim, Duke of Saxony, and his wife Gisela of Lotharingia.
 She was the half-sister of Matilda of Ringelheim, who married Henry the Fowler, King of East Francia, Amalrada, Bia, and a brother, Beuve II, the Bishop of Châlons-sur-Marne, and the first wife of King Charles III of France, whom she married in 907.
 She bore Charles six daughters: Ermentrude, Gisela, Frederuna, Adelais, Rotrude and Hildegarde.
 Frederuna died in 917 and she was succeeded as queen consort by Eadgifu of England, a daughter of Edward the Elder in 919.